A Very Brief History of Linear Algebra Subroutines (Linear Regression II)

 Understanding this work and its modern forms is critical to an end-to-end understanding of why your 2015 Macbook is burning the tops of your thighs as you run an ill advised regression for a term paper.
 This is not a particularly technical post, as I don’t think I could do justice to the hardware optimizations involved.
 Instead, we’ll dig into modern linear regression as a way to develop a mental picture of the structures involved.

-Scikit’s mentions that its LinearRegression model is “just plain Ordinary Least Squares (scipy.linalg.lstsq)”.
+Scikit’s documentation mentions that its LinearRegression model is “just plain Ordinary Least Squares (scipy.linalg.lstsq)”.
 Okay, what is Scipy doing?

 LAPACK and BLAS